Mohamad-Nasser-engr/Playwright_Jenkins_Test/README.md

 ---

 ## Integration with Jenkins

-To integrate your Playwright tests with Jenkins, follow these steps to set up a continuous integration (CI) pipeline that automatically runs your tests.
+This section shows how to integrate your Playwright Java tests into a CI pipeline using Jenkins.
+The goal is to automatically run your tests every time you push code to GitHub.

 ### 1. Setup a GitHub Repository

+You’ll need your Maven project hosted on GitHub so Jenkins can pull and build it.

+**Steps**:
 - Create a GitHub repository
 - Clone it:
   ```bash
   git clone https://github.com/your-username/repository-name.git
   cd playwright-java-tests
   ```
-- Add your Maven project files (pom.xml, etc)
+- Add your Maven project files (pom.xml, test files, etc)
 - Commit and push:
   ```bash
   git add .